Sourabh2002/Sourabh2002/README.md

 ## About Me

-- 🎓 Graduating from [Technocrats Institute of Technology, Bhopal]
+- 🎓 Graduate from [Technocrats Institute of Technology, Bhopal]
 - 💼 Currently working as [Your Job Title/Position]

 ## Skills